home-assistant/home-assistant-js-websocket/README.md

 ## Using this in NodeJS

 NodeJS does not have a WebSocket client built-in, but there are some good ones on NPM.
-We recommend `ws`.
-You will need to create your own version of `createSocket` and pass that to the constructor.
+We recommend ws.
+You will need to create your own version of createSocket and pass that to the constructor.
+Look at https://github.com/keesschollaart81/vscode-home-assistant/blob/master/src/language-service/src/home-assistant/socket.ts as an example using ws.

+If using TypeScript, you will need to add `"skipLibCheck": true` to your tsconfig.json to avoid typing errors.

 ```js
 const WebSocket = require("ws");